Skip to main content

 As mentioned in another post, this was the genesis of what Robert Eggers' Ellen would be: "I mean, in Stoker, like Lucy and Mina just happened to be convenient necks that are in Whitby, and Lucy, like Ellen is a somnambulist.And he elaborated: “Ellen in the Murnau film is described as a somnambulist, and sleepwalkers in the 19th century, even by a lot of medical doctors, were believed to have sort of insight into another realm, into the shadow side of the world”.

 Count Orlok is also a metaphorical figure, as supernatural creatures, in Gothic tales, often are.
 As Ellen declares, he is "her shame" and "her melancholy", the repressed parts of her psyche, and her shadow self in Anima/Animus, opposite forces, feminine and masculine.
 As Lily-Rose Depp has explained about Count Orlok and Ellen: "There is a real yearning and connection that goes both ways between the two of them.
 That was an interesting line to toe because Rob [Eggers] wanted there to be, especially, without giving anything away, a real palpable sensuality in those [late] scenes [...]
 Because he also represents the darkness within her that she’s trying to come to terms with."
 And this "darkness" is connected with female sexuality, as Robert Eggers has been open about describing his Count Orlok as a "phallic figure", and fitting with the repressed Victorian setting, but with her psychic gifts, as well.
+According to Depp, "at the heart of it [the story], for me at least, it’s about a girl who’s just super ashamed of this pull that she has to this other realm and doesn’t even have the tools to talk about it."

 The actress would further elucidate on this topic: "As she [Ellen] says in the film, Count Orlok is that thing inside her: this shame.
 Something bad.
 Things that weren't acceptable at the time and, in her view, made her unlovable.
 So in the story, she has to cope, not only with the threat from Count Orlok, but, most importantly, with herself."
 According to Depp, "Nosferatu himself is the physical manifestation of that darkness and those darker desires that she’s learning to come to terms with."
 This demonic, dark fairy tale could be a young woman torn between two men, both representing different parts of what she wants.
 The desire and disgust serves as a mirror for the shame that we feel, certainly the shame that I’m sure a lot of women felt at the time.”
-As Robert Eggers explains: “[Orlok] represents a sort of forbidden desire for Ellen."

 "I abhor you."